Foreign Exchange Guide to Azerbaijan

 - Once your funds are received by the provider the converted AZN amount will be transfered to the recipient account you specify in Azerbaijan.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Azerbaijani manat deposited into the recipient bank account in Azerbaijan and less margins and fees kept by the banks!
+Use our Send to AZN calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Azerbaijani manat deposited into the recipient bank account and less margins and fees kept by the banks!